achraflafkiri/social-chat-media-platform-RESTful-API/readme.md

     Search Music: Create a route and controller function that allows users to search for music by title, artist, or album.
 This could involve using a text index and the $text operator in MongoDB to perform the search.

-- Type of litters
+# Type of litters
   Controller:
   CamelCase (getAllUsers)
   Models:
   lowerCase (likesmodel)

 errController.js - ghadi nrja3 liha fach nkmal upload audio wela music

+# Folders structor:
 - app.js (entry point for the application)
 - package.json
 - routes/